To my redshirt father, who is no longer here with me - The Isaan Record

 The daughter of a redshirt grows up and comes to understand and appreciate her father in a new way.
 Although he died a decade ago when she was just a child, she now reaches out to him in a letter.
-Guest contributor Rattanakorn Noiyuang confronts the past and asks to join her father, as a comrade, in struggling for a new, just, and democratic Thailand.
+Guest contributor Rattanapon Noi-Wong confronts the past and asks to join her father, as a comrade, in struggling for a new, just, and democratic Thailand.

 “You’re the daughter of that drunkard, Yot, right?”
 That is something I heard every time I met my elderly relatives on both my father and my mother’s side.
 It is not so surprising, after all: my father loved drinking.
 For most of his life, besides selling pancake rolls to bring in an unsteady income to our family, all of his time was spent with alcohol.